All Episodes

 Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

-Josh Hawley was amazing, grilling uh Zuckerberg.
+Josh Hawley was amazing grilling Zuckerberg.

 Listen to this.

-In recent days, my office was contacted by a Facebook whistleblower, a former employee of the company with direct knowledge of the company's content moderation practices, and I want to start by talking about an internal platform called Tasks that Facebook uses to coordinate projects, including censorship.
+In recent days, my office was contacted by a Facebook whistleblower, a former employee of the company with direct knowledge of the company's content moderation practices.

-The tasks platform allows Facebook employees to communicate about projects they're working on together.
+The Tasks platform allows Facebook employees to communicate about projects they're working on together.

 Now, Mr. Zuckerberg, you're familiar with the task platform, aren't you?

-Well, uh let's get into that.
+Well, let's get into that.

 What particularly intrigued me is that the platform reflects censorship input from Google and Twitter as well.

-So Facebook, as I understand it, Facebook censorship teams communicate with their counterparts at Twitter and Google and then enter those companies' suggestions for censorship onto the task platform so that Facebook can then follow up with them and and effectively coordinate their censorship efforts.
+So Facebook, as I understand it, Facebook censorship teams communicate with their counterparts at Twitter and Google and then enter those companies' suggestions for censorship onto the task platform so that Facebook can then follow up with them and effectively coordinate their censorship efforts.

-Well, I I'm talking about content moderation, I'm talking about individuals, websites, hashtags, phrases to ban.
+I'm talking about individuals, websites, hashtags, phrases to ban.

 Is it your testimony that you do not communicate with Twitter or Google about content moderation, about individuals, websites, phrases, hashtags to ban?